padl.dumptools.symfinder

 - padl.dumptools.symfinder.find(var_name: str, module=None, i: int = 0) Tuple[str, _ast.AST]

-Find the piece of code that assigned a value to the variable with name var_name in the module module.
+- Find the piece of code that assigned a value to the variable with name var_name in the module module. - If module is not specified, this uses __main__.
+In that case, the ipython history will be searched as well. - Parameters

 - Returns